varnamproject/schemes/README.md

 ### Packs

 A language pack is a set of pre-trained **Varnam Learning Files (VLF)** that can be imported into any Varnam instance quickly.
 It has many words in it.
-It's basically a dictionary file.
+It's basically a dictionary file to import words from.